Skip to contents

 pak::pkg_install("glycoverse")

-This will install the meta-package glycoverse, as well as all glycoverse core packages, including glyexp, glyread, glyclean, glystats, glyvis, glyrepr, glyparse, glymotif, glydet, and glydraw.
+This installs the meta-package and all core packages: glyexp, glyread, glyclean, glystats, glyvis, glyrepr, glyparse, glymotif, glydet, and glydraw.

-pak::pkg_install("glymotif") # this will also install glyrepr, glyparse, and glyexp
+pak::pkg_install("glymotif") # Also installs dependencies: glyrepr, glyparse, glyexp

 Install from GitHub